Cape Clear, Victoria: Church

 The Cape Clear Methodist church, which opened in the 1860s, was sold into private ownership in 2019.

 Cemetery

 The Cape Clear Cemetery is an active burial ground in Cape Clear, Victoria.
 Established in 1868, it contains the grave sites of early European settlers, local families, and miners.
-The cemetery is still open and reflects the region's heritage and the community’s evolution over time.
+The cemetery is still open and reflects the region's heritage and the community's evolution over time.

 Temperature and Climate

 The township frequently experiences strong winds during the month of August, with gusty conditions being a notable feature of the late winter season.
 While snowfall in the area is quite rare, there have been occasional instances in the past where the town has witnessed light snowfalls, adding a brief but memorable touch of winter to the local landscape.

+Bush Fires 2026, As of Jan 9th the town as given an evacuate order when nearby fires threaten the surrounding area while the area is still on fire the town is no longer at risk.

 Watercourse

 Illabarook Creek, which flows just to the east of the town, is a local landmark, crossed by a modern concrete bridge on the Cape Clear-Rokewood Road.